dpersing/netlify-site/pages/contact.md

 ---
 # Contact

 Have a question about how I might be able to help your organization with a workshop, speaking engagement, or consulting?
-Let me know.
+Let me know here, or reach out on [LinkedIn](https://www.linkedin.com/in/devonpersing/).